- What is lead nurturing?

 You’ll need to discuss and consider how your company will handle the leads, how and where the leads will be registered, how the leads will be qualified, when the leads will be followed up on and what criteria must the leads fulfill in order to enter into a lead nurturing program.

-I recommend that both Sales and Marketing are together in one room to discuss and agree on the whole process.
+I recommend that both sales and marketing teams are together in one room to discuss and agree on the whole process.
 This cannot be done by one person alone because you need the buy-in from the other side in order for this to work.

 It’s also a good idea to have your CRM responsible person in the room with you.
 You’ll most likely register the leads in your CRM system and this person will be able to tell you if what you want to do is possible or not, or if you will require some extra help.